ur5us/insomnia.rest/site/content/documentation/topics/ssl-validation.md

 ```

 If you are testing on a local development server, or know that the certificate is invalid, you can
-disable SSL validation in the settings by deselecting the "Disable SSL Validation" option.
+disable validation in the settings by deselecting the "Validate SSL Certificates" option.